 How to create a Google Remarketing campaign step-by-step

-Google Ads remarketing campaigns involve several steps such as setting up your tracking codes on your website, creating your audiences lists, creating your remarketing campaigns to target your audience.
+Google Ads remarketing campaigns involve several steps such as setting up your tracking codes on your website, creating your audience lists, and creating your remarketing campaigns to target your audience.

-Well, optimise remarketing campaigns have the potentials to bring your business quality traffic which helps increase your conversion rate as well as advertising ROI.
+Well, optimise remarketing campaigns have the potential to bring your business quality traffic which helps increase your conversion rate as well as advertising ROI.

-With these limited funds, retargeting presents a great opportunity for small businesses to be able to compete with bigger brands through collecting relevant data and creating highly targeted remarketing campaigns.
+With these limited funds, retargeting presents a great opportunity for small businesses to be able to compete with bigger brands by collecting relevant data and creating highly targeted remarketing campaigns.